Film Studies

 - Develop students’ life skills, e.g. formal presentations, group work, higher order thinking, discussion and debate.

-Implementation – How do we teach Film Studies?
+Implementation – how do we teach Film Studies?

 Our Film Studies curriculum at KS4 and KS5 is taught through an academic approach to the artform and requires deep critical analysis.
 A diverse range of film types make the course both fascinating and challenging.
 Like English Literature, but replacing the written word with the moving image and sound, audio visual analysis and critique.